 Golfland Fright Nights - Mesa, AZ

-Sorry folks Golfland will not open The Gauntlet Haunted House in 2018.
+Sorry folks Golfland will not open The Gauntlet Haunted House.
 They do have Spooktacular Golf every day in October.

 Sanctum of Horror - Mesa, AZ

-Located at Superstition Springs Center again for 2018 is Sanctum of Horror.
+Located at Superstition Springs Center is Sanctum of Horror.
 Enjoy the ancient graveyard, Charlotte Asylum, The Breach and more located in the Sears parking lot.
-Open every Friday and Saturday nights beginning September 21st and every night the week before Halloween.
+Open every Friday and Saturday nights beginning in late September and every night the week before Halloween.
 For 7 years, Sanctum of Horror has been scaring the East Valley with breathtaking make up and incredible detail that will surely frighten the soul.
 Not only will you be terrified, but be immersed in the Sanctum’s world.
 Will you have what it takes to enter?

 Scarizona - Scottsdale, AZ